1Crazymoney/grant-program/applications/MemFlateLtd.md

 Roche dixon has over 6 years experince in managing his own catering company and with in running his own busnniess has gain a plethora of skills and knowledge to aid the project in it development from App and Web Design to Graphic Design, Customer Services, People Management, Marketing, Booking keeping, and Networking.
 He has also contributed the most to the project in terms of self financing, projects ecosystem structure and over all direction.

 Mark the Dev
-Started working as the Project First and only solidity Smart contract builder and has experiance in TypeScript and react.js/next.js/node.js and truffle and has built and is working on the projects tokens, web3 Dapps and games.
+Started working as the Project First and only solidity smart contract builder and has over 2 years experiance in TypeScript/react.js/next.js/node.js and truffle and has building a long lits of projects tokens, web3 Dapps and games.

 ## Tokens